-The Cà Bosco experimental-demonstration farm is located in the heart of Romagna, to the north of Ravenna and to the south of the Comacchio “valleys”.
+Cà Bosco is an experimental-demonstration farm in Romagna, south of the Comacchio valleys.

-The farm covers about 220 hectares and specialises in cereals.
-Hort@ conducts experimental trials on about 20 hectares of different agricultural crops, including wheat, soybean, tomato, energy crops, sorghum and maize, also as cover crops.
+The farm, about 220 hectares, focuses on growing industrial cereals.
+Our research plots encompass about 20 hectares for experiments on: wheat, soybean, tomato, energy crops, sorghum and corn, as well as cover crops.

 Our crops are constantly monitored by agro-weather stations that provide information on rainfall, temperature, humidity, leaf wetness and wind at all times.
 Various agro-weather station technologies have been installed on the farm in order to test them for possible use within the DSS network.